- Honoring Women at UVA Law

 - Libel Show Celebrates 100 Years of Mischief, Memories

-1819 General Assembly establishes the University of Virginia.
+1819 General Assembly establishes the University of Virginia, including the "department" of law.
 Thomas Jefferson is the University's first rector.

 1826 John Tayloe Lomax teaches first law classes in Pavilion III.

 1829 Students Mosby and Wolfe first to complete law courses, pass exams.